ViridianForge/github-tutorial/README.md

 played onto the file, `=====` the end of that commit's changes and the beginning of how the file logs in lancelot's branch, and `>>>> Fix...` the end of that.
 Lancelot just deletes everything between `<<<` and `>>>`, so that only his own code is left.
-Tries to continue:
+Lancelot tries to continue:

 ```
 > git rebase --continue